mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 }
 ```

-As we expected the execution of the `run` show us that ZIO executes sequentially all of the effects
-in the same thread:
+As we expected, the execution of the `run` show us that ZIO executes all of the effects in the same thread sequentially:

 ```shell
 [zio-default-async-1]: Going to bath